 UV radiation isn't always bad.
 In small doses, it actually helps us to produce vitamin D that our bodies need.
 The problem occurs when UV rays frequently come in contact with our skin; its effects can be long term and detrimental.
 These effects show up over time when our skin is not protected.
 Here's exactly what you need to know about UV radiation, how it affects us, and how to keep your skin safe!

 UV rays are broken down into 3 different bands: UVA, UVB, and UVC.
 UV wavelengths vary in size and differ in how they affect our skin.

-UVC are the shortest and aren't long enough to reach our skin; UVB rays come in contact with the outer layer of the skin; UVA radiation penetrates deeper into the skin, all the way into the inner layers.
+UVC is the shortest and not long enough to reach our skin; UVB rays come in contact with the outer layer of the skin; UVA radiation penetrates deeper into the skin, all the way into the inner layers.

 Here's the breakdown:

 UVC rays are actually the strongest but are mostly absorbed by the atmospheric ozone.
 They usually aren't destructive on our skin.

 2. UVB Radiation

 UVB rays reach past the ozone layer to the superficial layers of our skin.
 It is the most prevalent cause of the redness, sun burning, and skin cancer.
 These rays can cause changes in DNA in cells directly and be one of the top culprits to skin cancer.